Inquire, Interrogate, Query, & Questions.

 • Clogged aerators: Clean or replace them.

-• Partially closed shut-off valves: Ensure they’re fully open.
+• Partially closed shut-off valves: Ensure they are fully open.

 • Leaky pipes: Inspect for leaks.